corno/bass-clarinet/README.md

 `end` - ends the stream. once ended, no more data may be written, it signals the  `onend` event.

-## additional features

-the parser supports the following additional (to JSON) features

-* optional commas - No comma's are required.
-Rationale: When manually editing documents, keeping track of the comma's is cumbersome.
-With this option this is no longer an issue
-* trailing commas - Allows commas before the `}` or the `]`.
-Rationale: for serializers it is easier to write a comma for every property/element instead of keeping a state that tracks if a property/element is the first one.
-* comments - Allows both line comments `//` and block comments `/* */`.
-Rationale: when using JSON-like documents for editing, it is often useful to add comments
-* apostrophes instead of quotation marks - Allows `'` in place of `"`.
-Rationale: In an editor this is less intrusive (although only slightly)
-* angle brackets instead of brackets - Allows `<` and `>` in place of `[` and `]`.
-Rationale: a semantic distinction can be made between fixed length arrays (`ArrayType`) and variable length arrays (`lists`)
-* parens instead of braces - Allows `(` and `)` in place of `{` and `}`.
-Rationale: a semantic distinction can be made between objctes with known properties (`Type`) and objects with dynamic keys (`dictionary`)
-* schema - The document may start with a `!` followed by a value (`object`, `string` etc), followed by an optional `#` (indicating `compact`).
-  * * The schema value can be used by a processor for schema validation.
-For example a string can indicate a URL of the schema.
-  * * `compact` is an indicator for a processor (code that uses `bass-clarinet`'s API) that the data is `compact`. `base-clarinet` only sends the `compact` flag but does not change any other behaviour.
-Rationale: If a schema is known, the keys of a  `Type` are known at design time. these types can therefor be converted to `ArrayTypes` and thus omit the keys without losing information.
-This trades in readability in favor of size.
-This option indicates that this happened in this document.
-The file can only be properly interpreted by a processor in combination with the schema.
-* tagged unions - This allows an extra value type that is not present in JSON but is very useful. tagged unions are also known as sum types or choices, see [taggedunion].
-The notation is a pipe, followed by a string, followed by any other value. eg:  ```| "the chosen option" { "my data": "foo" }```.
-The same information can ofcourse also be written in strict JSON with an array with 2 elements of which the first element is a string.

 ## events

 `onerror` (passed as argument to the constructor) - indication that something bad happened.
 The parser will continue as good as it can